browserengineering/book/book/invalidation.md

 cycles and long dependency chains as we add more style and layout features.
 That's pretty nice.

-But in a low-level language like C++, the kind you would usually use to write a browser, there's an additional benefit.
+But to obtain maximum performance, the kind you would need for a real browser, there's an additional benefit.
 All these fancy `ProtectedFields` add a lot of overhead, mostly because they take up more memory and require more function calls.
 In fact, this chapter likely made your toy browser quite a bit slower on an *initial* page